ora0600/confluent-new-cdc-connector/no_data_in_topic_error_in_tracefile.md

 8 rows selected.
 ```

-We see that we have a problem: Mulit-Version Data dictionary is missing.
+We see that we have a problem: Multi-Version Data dictionary is missing aka **Missing MVDD:1  Missing MVDD:1 ** Output.
-The Big question is **How to fox this?**
+The Big question is **How to fix this?**

-Oracle:
+**Oracle**:
-Missing Streams Multi-Version Data Dictionary (Doc ID 729692.1): This is caused by the Apply related process reusing the same parallel query processes which had been used by the previous incarnation of the Apply process
+`Missing Streams Multi-Version Data Dictionary (Doc ID 729692.1)`: This is caused by the Apply related process reusing the same parallel query processes which had been used by the previous incarnation of the Apply process

-Resolving the MISSING Streams Multi-version Data Dictionary Error (Doc ID 212044.1): The error "MISSING Streams multi-version data dictionary!!!" occurs when the Streams data dictionary information for the specified object is not available in the database.
+`Resolving the MISSING Streams Multi-version Data Dictionary Error (Doc ID 212044.1)`: The error "MISSING Streams multi-version data dictionary!!!" occurs when the Streams data dictionary information for the specified object is not available in the database.
 This message is generated at an apply site in the apply reader trace file (P000).
 This is an informational message.
 When the "Missing ...data dictionary information" message occurs, the LCR is not applied.
 The apply process does not disable or abort when the multi-version data dictionary information is unavailable.

+So, is the build dictionary not executed in create_outbound call?

 # Next trail: Did I forgot to build the DD before re-creating?